PART I

 - Daily #1 Whatsapp Bot.
 Lets you set and review your daily #1 goal while checking your WhatsApp messages.

-Chapter 21: Adapting to context
+Chapter 21: Adapting to Context

 Executing in Emerging Markets